-Approximately 70% of the world’s hungry are women – and we firmly believe that empowering these women as key change agents in society is essential to achieve the sustainable end to hunger and poverty globally.
+Approximately 70% of the world’s hungry are women – and we firmly believe that empowering these women as key change agents in society is essential to achieve a sustainable end to hunger and poverty globally.

 The sustainable end of hunger will not be achieved through aid and resource drops.

-Community led action that addresses ALL of the issues that lead to hunger is the ONLY solution.
+Community-led action that addresses ALL of the issues that lead to hunger is the ONLY solution.

 In 2016 alone, you enabled The Hunger Project Australia to:

 - Train 82,164 women through our Women’s Empowerment Program in Africa = a sustainable end to hunger!